BELDAM/Server/README.md

 help                   # Show this help say <message>          # Send a message to your companions move <direction>       # Move somewhere.
 Directions are: "north", "south", "east", "west" engage <id>            # Start a fight against a given monster.
-The monster have to be in the same room as you map                    # Show the map drop <id>              # Drop a given item on the ground take <id>              # Take a given item from the ground
+The monster have to be in your room. map                    # Show the map drop <id>              # Drop a given item on the ground take <id>              # Take a given item from the ground